Teklemya/Project_1/communityboard/README.md

 Submitted by: **Yishak Teklemariam**

-This web app: **This community board show cases the ethiopian cusine and the dishes with their descripitions.**
+This web app: **This community board show cases the ethiopian cusine and the dishes with their descripitions and the recipes.**

 Time spent: **2** hours spent in total